J-Sub/AINLI/README.md

 # AINLI
 ## Dataset
-There are 2 dataset we used.
+There are two datasets we used.
 1. toy_CLK1.csv
 2. bindingDB_CLK1.csv